AWOL/Desertion Defense for Military Members

 Legal Help from Our Military Court Martial Lawyers

-If you have been accused, get the help of our military criminal defense
+If you have been accused, get the help of our military criminal defense lawyers at once!

 Article 85 Explained

 Article 85 of the UCMJ makes it unlawful for a service member to leave or remain absent from one's unit, organization or place of duty without authority and with the intent of remaining away permanently.
 Similarly, it is a breach of Article 85 to quit one's unit with the intent of avoiding hazardous duty or to shirt important services.

 Desertion may also be charged in cases where a service member has enlisted or accepted an appointment in another branch of the military or even in the same branch without having been regularly separated from his or her current appointment, as well as to enlist in any foreign armed service.
 A commissioned officer may be charged with desertion in the event that he or she quits a post or proper duties without leave after having tendered resignation but before receiving notice of its acceptance.
 The maximum sentence for desertion is the death penalty, though it has been more than half a century since anyone was executed.
 More commonly, desertion is punished by confinement and punitive discharge.